New Jersey Route 13: Opening and bridge failure (1972–1973)

 The old Lovelandtown bridge was swung open and process began on demolishing the old structure in January 1973.
 As demolition continued on the bridge, the United States Coast Guard put out buoys noting the locations of the old pilings for the bridge, located 45 ft apart from each other just under the surface.
 The work continued into May on removing the piles from the site of the piers, which had been blasted apart in the demolition process.

 Modernization

-The Lovelandtown Bridge and its approaches underwent a structural rehabilitation in October 2004.
+The Lovelandtown Bridge and its approaches underwent a rehabilitation in October 2004.
 The lift mechanism was replaced to allow for quicker and more efficient raising and lowering of the bridge deck.
 The construction was completed by Carr & Duff Inc., which had received the project in June of that year.
 NJDOT and Governor James E. McGreevey forwarded $2.4 million (2005 USD) to the company for construction, which was completed by mid-2005.
 The project was part of the governor's "Fix-it First" initiative, which prioritized repairing existing roadway capacity throughout the state over building new capacity.